emacs-lsp/lsp-sonarlint/README.md

-SonarLint is a free IDE extension that lets you fix coding issues before they exist!
+SonarLint™ is a free IDE extension that lets you fix coding issues before they exist!

-Like a spell checker, SonarLint highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.
+Like a spell checker,it highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.

-SonarLint in Emacs supports analysis of JavaScript, TypeScript, Python, Java, HTML , PHP, Ruby, Scala and XML out of the box!
+In Emacs supports analysis of JavaScript, TypeScript, Python, Java, HTML , PHP, Ruby, Scala and XML out of the box!

 :warning: This is not an official [SonarSource](https://www.sonarsource.com/) extension